 Could North Carolina Be One of the Best Biking (And Walking) States in the Country?
 We Say Yes… but…

-Walking and bicycling are two universal activities that are popular and accessible to nearly everyone.
+Walking and bicycling are two universal activities that are popular and accessible to more than everyone.
 Taking an evening stroll during a perfect North Carolina fall evening or riding a bicycle through the Appalachian hills can both be exhilarating experiences.